-How can I deduct a supplementary dental insurance policy from taxes?
+How can I deduct dental supplementary insurance for tax purposes?

-Deduct dental insurance from taxes: How to maximize your refund
+Claim dental supplementary insurance as a tax deduction: How to maximise your refund

 Minutes